 - First email sent out of the season received a 25% open rate and a 28% click through rate.

-Last but certainly not least, during football season, Lincoln stores saw an increase in sales over the previous year 17 out of 20 weeks, and Omaha stores saw an increase over the previous year 19 out of 20 weeks.
-Both in Lincoln and in Omaha, 10 of those 20 weeks saw double-digit percentage growth in sales.
+Last, but certainly not least, Lincoln stores saw an increase in sales over the previous year 17 out of 20 weeks during football season.
+Omaha stores saw an increase during 19 out of 20 weeks compared to the previous year.
+In Lincoln and Omaha both, 10 of those 20 weeks saw double-digit percentage growth in sales.

 We were more than pleased with the results of the Papa John’s Fantasy Football campaign in 2016.
 Papa John’s is a good example of the diverse marketing needs of huge, global brands.
 It’s not enough to advertise at a national level; area-tailored, personalized, local marketing remains invaluable to the brand as a whole.
 Better ingredients, better marketing, Papa John’s.